Resource Round-Up: Owl Activities for the Classroom

 Owl Interactive Notebooks

 We use interactive notebooks in our class to record our science and social studies learning throughout the school year.
-This post shows more about how we use owl interactive notebooks during our owl unit.
+This post explains how we use owl interactive notebooks during our owl unit.

 Owl Art Activities